Skip to content

 Sharing information between systems

 In many cases, businesses can easily take advantage of having some information in different systems.
-Let's say your business has closed one deal and its delivery is recorded into another system.
-In this case, an integration can make sure the customer's information is also being recorded in all relevant places.
+Let's say your business has closed one deal and its delivery is recorded in another system.
+In this case, a integration can make sure the customer's information is also being recorded in all relevant places.

 Formatting of data